Prag8855/aab/content/guides/german-health-insurance.md

 ### Choose expat health insurance if...

+- **You are a foreign student over 30 years old**
+    If you come from a non-[EU](/glossary/European%20Union) country, it's often the only option.
-- **You apply for an [opportunity card](/glossary/Chancenkarte)**
+- **You need temporary insurance coverage**
-    Expat health insurance is perfect for this.
-When you [find a job](/guides/find-a-job-in-berlin), switch to public or private health insurance.
+    Expat health insurance covers you until your public health insurance starts working.
+You might need it to apply for a German visa.
 - **You have no other choice**
     If you are self-employed and you have pre-existing health problems, it might be your only option.
 Expat health insurance is usually the cheapest option.
 It's a bad long-term solution, but it might be the only insurance you can afford.
+- **You apply for an [opportunity card](/glossary/Chancenkarte)**
+    Expat health insurance is perfect for this.
+When you [find a job](/guides/find-a-job-in-berlin), switch to public or private health insurance.

 Expat health insurance is **rarely the best option**.
-It's often a bad idea.
 Always [ask an expert](#insurance-brokers) if it makes sense for you.

 German embassies and consulates sometimes accept expat health insurance when you apply for a visa.[^33] Get public or private health insurance if you can.